Songtech-0912/songtech-0912.github.io/content/electromagnetism/index.md

 Ohm's law in its macroscopic form is typically only an approximation; resistivity is dependent on the material properties and may be nonlinear.
 Therefore, we speak of Ohm's law as only applying to _Ohmic_ materials and being an approximate description to the complex behavior of charges that we observe macroscopically as a current.

-In all cases where Ohm's law holds, we can rearrange to write the equation for power as three equivalent relations:
+In all cases where Ohm's law holds, we can rearrange to write the equation for dissipated power as three equivalent relations:

 {% math() %}
 P = I\Delta V = I^2 R = \dfrac{\Delta V^2}{R}